Mobility vs. Flexibility

 Flexibility

-• Static Stretching: Static stretching involves holding a stretch in a fixed position for a certain duration, typically 20-30 seconds.
+• Static Stretching: Static stretching involves holding a stretch in a fixed position for a specific duration, typically 20-30 seconds.
 This helps increase the length and elasticity of muscles and tendons, improving overall flexibility.
 Focus on targeting major muscle groups, such as hamstrings, quadriceps, calves, and shoulders.

 Mobility